Canon G5 X vs Olympus E-M10 II

-The Canon PowerShot G5 X and the Olympus OM-D E-M10 Mark II are two digital cameras that were revealed to the public, respectively, in October 2015 and August 2015.
+The Canon PowerShot G5 X and the Olympus OM-D E-M10 Mark II are two digital cameras that were announced, respectively, in October 2015 and August 2015.
 The G5X is a fixed lens compact, while the E-M10 II is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G5X) and a Four Thirds sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 15.9 MP.
+The cameras are based on an one-inch (G5X) and a Four Thirds (E-M10 II) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is notably larger (17 percent) than the Canon G5 X. In this context, it is worth noting that neither the G5X nor the E-M10 II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G5X has a lens built in, whereas the E-M10 II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the E-M10 II and their specifications in the Micro Four Thirds Lens Catalog.